This is documentation for integrating and sending data from third-party services to Shuffle. Not to be confused with apps and workflows

 To use OpenID with Azure AD, Shuffle supports OpenID connect with the use of Client IDs and Client secrets.
 To set up OpenID Connect with Azure, we use "ID_token" authentication.
 This entails a few normal steps regarding app creation in Azure App Registration.

-Go to app registrations and create a new app.
-Make it use "Web" for redirect URI's and direct it to your Shuffle instance at /api/v1/openid_connect.
+Set up an app in Azure AD with ID tokens enabled Go to app registrations and create a new app.
+Make it use "Web" for redirect URI's and direct it to your Shuffle instance at /api/v1/login_openid.
 From here, make sure to go to "authentication" and enable "ID Tokens"

-Start by generating a client secret.
+Get the Client ID, Client Secret and your Tenant Start by generating a client secret.
 Keep it safe, as we'll use it later.

 The client secret and tenant ID can be found in the "Overview" tab: